 While the definition of arson can vary from state to state, arson is generally the intentional and malicious act of burning or setting fire to another person's property.

 Some might think arson has to involve the burning of a house or some kind of building.
 In most states, though, it doesn't: Setting fire to personal property (for example, cars, boats, or machinery) will qualify.

 Someone can also commit arson by setting fire to land.
 In many states, deliberately starting a forest fire or burning a farmer's crops can result in an arson conviction.

 Property damage.
 For an arson conviction, the fire must result in some kind of damage.
-The damage usually doesn't have to be severe, though—in most states, even minor property damage can result in an arson conviction.
+The damage usually doesn't have to be severe, though.
+In most states, even minor property damage can result in an arson conviction.

 Arson laws and penalties vary by jurisdiction.
 In some states, arson can be either a misdemeanor or a felony, while in others it's always a felony.
-Many states divide arson into degrees of severity, depending on such factors as:
+Many states divide arson into degrees of severity, depending on factors such as:

 In some states, arson that leaves only minimal property damage can result in a misdemeanor conviction.
 Under Utah law, for instance, arson causing property damage of $1,500 or less is a misdemeanor.
 A misdemeanor arson conviction in that state can lead to a maximum of one year in jail and a fine of up to $2,500.
-(Utah Code Ann. §§ 76-3-204, 76-3-301, 76-6-102 (2017).)
+(Utah Code §§ 76-3-204, 76-3-301, 76-6-102 (2022).)